 Regret will always remain my biggest fear in life and so whilst the drive and curiosity remain, I’ll continue to explore.

 Where’s your favourite place to photograph or visit in Australia?

 That’s an extremely tough question as Australia is such an incredibly diverse continent.
 I’d say Tasmania and the Kimberleys have extra special meaning to me as I’m absolute fascinated by their landscapes.

 When you’re not hanging from trees and scaling mountains, what do you like to do in your down time?

 To be honest, I’m still learning how to have down time.
 As a freelancer, its easy to fall into the trap of feeling guilty if we take time off for ourselves.
-But when I do learn how to stop, I love playing in the ocean or going rock climbing for myself.
+But when I do stop, I love playing in the ocean or going rock climbing for myself.

 What tips would you give someone who is trying to get into the industry?

 It takes an incredible amount of patience and persistence.
-A friend advised me a long time ago that it would take 10 years before anyone would know my name and I think that is an incredible lesson to just enjoy the journey and take it one small step at a time.
-By chipping away at it bit by bit, over time it’ll be incredible to look back on and see the progression.
+A friend advised me a long time ago that it would take 10 years before anyone would know my name.
+I think that is a lesson to just enjoy the journey and take it one small step at a time.
+By chipping away at it bit by bit, over time, it’ll be incredible to look back on and see the progression.
 To chase a passionate career, it takes a lot of hard work and sacrifice but the rewards are absolutely worth it.